LouisvilleMetro/WazeCCPProcessor/README.md

-# Waze WARP (Waze Analytics Relational-database Platform)
+# Waze WARP

 **A free, open source cloud data processor for mobility use cases.**

-Takes the [Waze CCP](https://www.waze.com/ccp) data feed and processes it into a cloud database system for historic and real-time querying, analysis, API hooks, mapping, and integrations.
+WARP *(Waze Analytics Relational-database Platform)* takes the [Waze CCP](https://www.waze.com/ccp) data feed and processes it into a cloud database system for historic and real-time querying, analysis, API hooks, mapping, and integrations.

 ## Overview